 In a NutshellClosing-cost fees when buying a house include appraisal and inspection fees, loan origination fees and taxes.
 There are also some potential ongoing fees associated with a home loan, like interest, private mortgage insurance and HOA fees.

 Buying a house typically comes with a lot of paperwork to navigate — including home fees and other costs that you’ll want to track.

-Once you find a lender you trust and a home loan you feel comfortable with, the next step is to educate yourself about the various fees associated with your loan.
-You may be able to find these closing costs, along with your estimated interest rate and monthly payment, in your loan estimate, which the lender must provide within three business days of receiving your application.
+While you’re shopping for a loan, you’ll want to educate yourself about the various fees you may face when buying a house.
+You may be able to find some of these closing costs, along with your estimated interest rate and monthly payment, in your loan estimate, which the lender must provide within three business days of receiving your application.

-With a bit of planning, you might even be able to get rid of some of them or find more cost-effective alternatives.
-Read on to learn about some of the “hidden” costs typically associated with buying a home.
+With a bit of planning, you might even be able to get rid of some of these fees, or find more cost-effective alternatives.
+Read on to learn more about some of the fees you can face during the buying process.

 You’ll usually need an appraisal — an estimated value of the house you want to buy — before you get a mortgage so lenders can calculate your loan-to-value ratio.
 Appraisals must be done by an objective third party and incur a one-time fee, so these generally aren’t negotiable.
 Appraisal fees will vary depending on where you live and the size of your home, but you can expect to pay anywhere between $300 and $1,000.

 You also may have to pay a home inspection fee.
 Lenders may require a home inspection fee to confirm that your house is livable and structurally sound.
 You can expect to pay around $300 to $500 for a home inspection, but the exact figure will depend on your home and where you live.

 You’ll typically be able to choose a home inspector and pay them directly when they visit the home you’re considering.

 Credit report fee